 1. Before you do anything else, focus on your breath.
 Being under the influence of emotional reactions to stress is a lot like being drunk or stoned.
 When I’m reacting, I know I’m not in my right mind, so I wait until I’m “sober.”
 I get there by breathing while I focus on my highest priority: a relaxed body, calm emotions and a quiet mind.

 2. Know that if you’re triggered, you’re also in pain.
 When I get upset, I take a pause.
 That pause really helps me identify what’s going on with me, like: “I’m really angry.”
 Or “I’m afraid.”
 Or “I’m so confused.”

 4. Pay attention.
-Once I’ve started to calm down and feel my authentic pain, I’m no longer obsessed with getting rid of the stressor.
+Once I’ve started to calm down and feel my authentic pain, I’m far less obsessed with getting rid of the stressor.
 This allows me to determine the facts available to me in that moment, which could turn out to be a pretty short list, at least at first.

 5. Be honest.
 In other words, don’t make sh*t up!
 The uncertainty in upsetting moments is very real.
 Sticking with what’s real—even if that means I can’t possibly know something I’m desperate to know—keeps me honest.

 6. Let go of the outcome.
 This allows me to wait until I can see a choice that is in my long-term best interest, and to acknowledge this might take a while.